opentelekomcloud/docs-next/docs/blueprints/by-use-case/platform-engineering/crossplane/1_introduction_crossplane_provider.md

 ```

 ## Composite Resources (XR)

-A [composite resource](https://docs.crossplane.io/latest/composition/composite-resources/), or XR, represents a set of Kubernetes resources as a single Kubernetes object.
+A [composite resource](https://docs.crossplane.io/latest/composition/composite-resources/), or `XR`, represents a set of Kubernetes resources as a single Kubernetes object.
 Crossplane creates composite resources when users access a custom self built APIs, defined in the [CompositeResourceDefinition](https://docs.crossplane.io/latest/composition/composite-resource-definitions/) (XRD).

-- Composite resource definitions (`XRDs`) define the schema for a custom API.
+Composite Resource Definitions (`XRDs`) define the schema and API of a custom composite resource.
+[Compositions](https://docs.crossplane.io/latest/composition/compositions/) define how an instance of that composite resource is translated into one or more Kubernetes resources.
-- [Compositions](https://docs.crossplane.io/latest/composition/compositions/) are a template for creating multiple Kubernetes resources as a single composite resource.

 ![image](/img/docs/blueprints/by-use-case/platformengineering/using-crossplane/using-crossplane-xrd-img.png)

-#### Compositions can enable:
+**Compositions can enable:**

-- **Multi-cloud engineering** – Enables composing infrastructure APIs that work consistently across multiple cloud providers.
+- **Multi-cloud engineering**: Enables composing infrastructure APIs that work consistently across multiple cloud providers.
-- **Standardized cloud resources** – Allows platform teams to define approved infrastructure patterns, ensuring consistency, security, and compliance across the organization.
+- **Standardized cloud resources**: Allows platform teams to define approved infrastructure patterns, ensuring consistency, security, and compliance across the organization.
-- **Self-service infrastructure** – Gives developers simple, application-focused APIs to provision infrastructure without needing deep expertise in cloud platforms.
+- **Self-service infrastructure**: Gives developers simple, application-focused APIs to provision infrastructure without needing deep expertise in cloud platforms.
-- **Infrastructure abstraction** – Hides cloud-provider-specific complexity behind higher-level APIs that align with business and platform requirements.
+- **Infrastructure abstraction**: Hides cloud-provider-specific complexity behind higher-level APIs that align with business and platform requirements.
-- **Reusable infrastructure patterns** – Packages common architectures (such as databases, Kubernetes clusters, or application environments) into reusable building blocks that can be deployed repeatedly and consistently.
+- **Reusable infrastructure patterns**: Packages common architectures (such as databases, Kubernetes clusters, or application environments) into reusable building blocks that can be deployed repeatedly and consistently.

+## Examples

-## Standardized Database example XR
+### Standardized Database

-Imagine a company with multiple development teams, each needing an SQL database for their applications.
-Using Crossplane, the Platform Engineering team can create guardrails, security policies, and standards that developers must follow.
-This allows development teams to self-service database provisioning without needing to understand the underlying database infrastructure, cloud APIs or Crossplane.
+Consider an organization with multiple development teams that require SQL databases for their applications.
+With Crossplane, the platform engineering team can define a standardized database API with built-in configuration, security requirements, and organizational policies.
+Development teams can then provision databases through this API without requiring detailed knowledge of the underlying cloud services, cloud APIs, or Crossplane configuration.

-**Company requirements:**

-- PostgreSQL only
+**Requirements:**

+* Database engine: PostgreSQL
-- Backups must be enabled
+* Backups must be enabled.
-- Only approved database flavors can be used
+* Only approved database flavors are permitted.
-- Maximum database size: 500 GB
+* Maximum database size: 500 GB
-- Internal access only
+* Network access: internal only
-- All resources must be deployed in the same namespace
+* All resources must be deployed in the same namespace.
-- Only `CLOUDSSD` block storage is allowed
+* Storage type: `CLOUDSSD` only

+#### The Solution

-The Crossplane solution: Platform Engineering team creates a custom abstraction API using Crossplane Composite Resources.
-Development teams can then provision a compliant database using a simple manifest:
+The platform engineering team defines a custom API using Crossplane composite resources that incorporates the required configuration and constraints.
+Development teams can then provision a compliant database using a simple Kubernetes manifest:

 ```yaml
 apiVersion: database.example.org/v1alpha1
 kind: DbInstance